-

 How to brew

-For brewing shu puer, it is recommended to use water at a temperature of 95-100°C. The tea can be brewed in a gaiwan or a teapot.
-The first brewing usually takes 15-20 seconds, the subsequent ones - longer.
+For brewing shu pu-erh, it is recommended to use water at a temperature of 95-100°C. The tea can be brewed in either a gaiwan or a teapot.
+The first steeping typically takes 15-20 seconds, while subsequent steepings take longer.

 Why choose this tea?

-- Unique Taste: This tea has a deep and complex flavor that will appeal to many tea connoisseurs.
+- Unique Flavor: This tea has a deep and complex flavor that will appeal to many tea connoisseurs.

-- Health benefits: Shu puer has many health benefits.
+- Health benefits: Shu pu-erh has many health benefits.

 - Collector's Value: This tea would make a great addition to your Chinese tea collection.